wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-in-app-purchases.md

 | :---: | :---: | :---: |
 | 10 | ¥ 1 | $0.15 (approx - check the current exchange rate) |

+## Displaying a confirmation dialog

+The Pico Unity SDK and the Pico operating system do not provide a confirmation dialog to the user before deducting funds from the users account.
+It's up to you to build messaging into your app to ensure the user understands that they are about to make a purchase, and the cost of that purchase.

+Please see [Pico localisation](/docs/pico-unity-localization.md) for guidance on how to display this information to the user.

 ## Creating in-app purchases

 > Before your app can create any in-app purchases, you must first have [requested credentials for your app](https://users.wearvr.com/developers/devices/pico-goblin/store-listings/) and [signed the current user in](/docs/pico-payment-sdk-user-management.md).